Book – The Go-Giver (Summary)

 6) The Law of Receptivity –

 - With simple example of breathing in and out Pindar explains Joe that one must be receptive to receiving as much as to giving.

 - Trying not to receive is not only foolish, it‘s arrogant.
 When someone gives you a gift, what gives you the right to refuse it to deny their right to give?
 In fact, every giving can happen only because it is also a receiving.

 I have also created a video of a few quotes from the book – I hope you like it.
 Please subscribe to my YouTube channel – Myread4change.

-If you believe that world is really competitive place, and only go-getter, who only look after their interest succeed, then The Go-Giver will change your perspective and will encourage you to focus on giving more than receiving, adding value and be genuine about it.
+If you believe that the world is a competitive place, and only go-getters, who only look after their interests succeed, then The Go-Giver will change your perspective and will encourage you to focus on giving more than receiving, adding value and being genuine about it.
 It will help you think more than win-win.

 Please share your feedback/suggestion of the Book Summary or if you have any questions in the comment and I will gladly respond to them.